Miles Feinstein: Glen Ridge Rape

 along with many newspaper, magazine and law review articles.

 Organized crime

 Feinstein represented many high-profile organized crime defendants for over forty-five years, including Joseph "Scoops" Licata (one of the defendants in the United States v.
-Anthony Accetturo case), the longest federal trial in United States history, depicted in the Vin Diesel film Find Me Guilty and in the Book, The Boys From New Jersey; reputed organized crime figures Nicodemo Scarfo, Genovese Family Capo regime Angelo Prisco, and Anthony DeVingo, a fearsome, but likeable, hit man for the Genovese Mob in the 1970s and 80s, said to be the inspiration for Paulie Walnuts in The Sopranos.
+Anthony Accetturo case), the longest federal trial in United States history, depicted in the Vin Diesel film Find Me Guilty and in the Book, The Boys From New Jersey; reputed organized crime figures Nicodemo Scarfo, Genovese Family Capo regime Angelo Prisco, and Anthony DeVingo, a hit man for the Genovese Mob in the 1970s and 80s, said to be the inspiration for Paulie Walnuts in The Sopranos.

 Legal commentary

 Feinstein appeared as a legal commentator on television (Court TV; now TruTV) and was often quoted as an expert on criminal law in many publications.

 Feinstein was a frequent lecturer in continuing education courses for attorneys.

 Feinstein was named to New Jersey Super Lawyers for each year since its inception.